 Abnormal heating associated with high resistance or excessive current flow is the main cause of many problems in electrical systems.
 Infrared thermography allows us to see these invisible thermal signatures of impending damage before the damage occurs.
 When current flows through an electric circuit, part of the electrical energy is converted into heat energy.
 This is normal.
-But, if there is an abnormally high resistance in the circuit or abnormally high current flow, abnormally high heat is generated which is wasteful, potentially damaging and not normal.
+But, if there is an abnormally high resistance in the circuit or abnormally high current flow, It generates abnormal high heat which is wasteful, potentially damaging and not normal.

 Infrared electrical inspections find hot spots caused by defects in connections and components.
-Infrared thermography is used to find areas of excess heat (caused by increased resistance) so that problems can be corrected before a component fails, causing damage to the component, creating safety hazards and productivity loss.
+We normally use Infrared thermography to find areas of excess heat (cause of increased resistance) so that we can correct the problem before a component fails, causing damage to the component, creating safety hazards.
+As well as, productivity loss.
 Because increased heating is a sign of failure, infrared is the best diagnostic tool available for finding these hot connections in the early stages of degeneration.

 What Thermal Image Scanning is NOT?

-SILVER BULLET – The infrared thermal imaging camera is NOT a silver bullet solution, but when it is used in conjunction with other technologies thermal imaging has helped us to identify issues that are rarely identified during the limited visual home inspection process.
+The infrared thermal imaging camera is NOT a silver bullet solution.
+But when if we use it in conjunction with other technologies thermal imaging can help us identify issues that we can rarely identify during the limited visual home inspection process.

 PLEASE NOTE: It is deceptive to claim that thermal imaging detects moisture because the best that it can do is detecting thermal differences.
-Using the infrared camera to help discover moisture issues are helpful because once the anomalies are identified then moisture meters and other diagnostic tools can be used to identify the source of the anomaly.
+Using the infrared camera to help discover moisture issues are helpful.
+Because it identifies anomalies then you can use moisture meters and other diagnostic tools to identify the source of the anomaly.

-Contact Master Building Inspectors to get started with your thermal imaging inspection or get a regular real estate inspection for your Columbus home.
+Contact Master Building Inspectors for your thermal imaging inspection.
+Another option would be to get a regular real estate inspection for your Columbus home.
 We welcome you to contact us or feel free to go ahead and Schedule Your Inspection Now.